taylorzr/dotfiles/README.md

 These dotfiles are setup as a bare repository.
 The git stuff it stored in ~/dotfiles, but the actual content stays in ~/.
 This avoids having any subdir of home be within the dotfiles repo.
-It also avoids problems with other dotfile stategies like the need to symlink all the things, which can be tedious.
+It also avoids problems with other dotfile strategies like the need to symlink all the things, which can be tedious.

-These dotfiles aren't intended to be re-used by anyone else, but may be a good reference.
-After initial setup changes to the dotfiles repo can be made using the `home` alias instead of git directly.

 ```
 # auth